 1. Why goats?

-Sustainable food source, restoration of some parts of culture (the families are Bedouin), and eventual source of income.
-And perhaps the biggest reason: Family after family that we visited pled with us for goats.
-There is the occasional refugee family that has goats.
-We even met some of those families (and the goats), and having goats has transformed their lives.
+Goats provide a sustainable food source, restoration of some parts of culture (the families are Bedouin), and eventual source of income.
+And perhaps the biggest reason: Family after family that we visited pled with us for goats so that they have a sustainable source of milk.

 2. Why don't the refugees already have a sustainable food source?

 Jordan got hit hard by the Syrian refugee crisis.
-There are 1.3 documented Syrian refugees living in Jordan, and hundreds of thousands more undocumented.
-This particular group of refugees that we will be distributing to do not live in camps.
-In fact, only 5% of refugees live in camps.
+Only 5% of 2 million refugees live in camps.
 There are very few NGOs supporting refugees who live outside of camps.